Asian and Middle Eastern Studies

 Mansfield will no longer be admitting students for Asian and Middle Eastern Studies from 2023 entry onwards.

 Mansfield admits an average of 2 candidates each year to read Arabic, Hebrew or Jewish Studies within the department of Oriental Studies.
-Dr Alison Salvesen, the College Tutor in Oriental Studies, specialises in Hebrew, Jewish Studies, Aramaic and Syriac.
+Prof. Alison Salvesen, the College Tutor in Oriental Studies, specialises in Hebrew, Jewish Studies, Aramaic and Syriac.

 There are University lectures and classes systematically covering all aspects of the subjects, together with weekly tutorials, generally on an individual basis, for which students produce essays and language work.
 There are two public examinations, the first (Preliminary, or 'Prelims') being held at the end of the third term of the first year.
 The second examination ('Finals') takes place at the end of the course.
-Note that Hebrew and Jewish Studies students take the same first year exams before deciding their course for Finals.
-As a rule the teaching for undergraduates is Faculty-based rather than given in College: for Arabic, this takes place at the Oriental Institute (off St Giles in the centre of Oxford), and for Hebrew and Jewish Studies, most classes are held in the Clarendon Institute Building in Walton Street.
+(Note that Hebrew and Jewish Studies students take the same first year exams before deciding their course for Finals.)
+The teaching is Faculty-based rather than given in College: for Arabic, this takes place at the Oriental Institute (off St Giles in the centre of Oxford), and for Hebrew and Jewish Studies, most classes are held in the Clarendon Institute Building in Walton Street.